The Fed faces economic uncertainty and political pressure as it decides whether to cut rates

 WASHINGTON (AP) — In a sign of how unusual this week's Federal Reserve meeting is, the decision it will make on interest rates — usually the main event — is just one of the key unknowns to be resolved when officials gather Tuesday and Wednesday.

 For now, it's not even clear who will be there.
-The meeting will likely include Lisa Cook, an embattled governor, unless an appeals court or the Supreme Court rules in favor of an effort by President Donald Trump to remove her from office.
-And it will probably include Stephen Miran, a top White House economic aide whom Trump has nominated to fill an empty seat on the Fed's board.
-But those questions may not be resolved until late Monday.
+Late Monday, the Senate narrowly confirmed Stephen Miran, a top White House economic aide whom Trump nominated to fill a vacancy on the Fed’s board, which now gives Miran a seat at the table during the Fed meeting.

+Then there's Lisa Cook, an embattled governor who Trump is trying to remove from office.
+An appeals court ruled Monday that Cook can remain in her role, which means she, too, will be at the meeting.
+But the Trump administration is expected to quickly turn to the Supreme Court in a last-ditch bid to unseat her.

 Meanwhile, the U.S. economy is mired in uncertainty.
 Hiring has slowed sharply, while inflation remains stubbornly high.